 Additional Cabling and Installation: has been procured to ensure that all new equipment can be powered.
-This cabling will require installation.
+This cabling has been installed.

-Should Council endorse the plan, staff will include in the October 6 report, how the technology will be mapped out, as to how the technology will affect the remote meeting mechanics and the guide.
+Should Council endorse the plan, staff will include in the December 6 report, how the technology will be mapped out, as to how the technology will affect the remote meeting mechanics and the guide.
 Further instruction will be provided in advance of the hybrid pilot, to all participants.